 - Storage: If you import goods subject to customs duties or taxes under the Common Agricultural Policy (CAP), you may suspend the payment of import taxes by storing the stock in a specific and appropriate warehouse.
 However, the costs are not payable if you pick out the current stock from the warehouse.

 - Free Zones: You can also choose to move imported goods to a free zone without paying import fees.
 So, you just have to pay your customs fees and you only charge VAT.
-The conditions are that you bring the goods out of the area to the European Union market; And you use them in this area.
+The conditions are that you bring the goods out of the area to the European Union market, And you use them in this area.

 With the appropriate authorizations, you can process the imported goods without customs duties and VAT.
-However, customs duties are payable only when the products are destined for the European Union market; And import VAT is payable when the processed products are delivered for the EU market.
+However, customs duties are payable only when the products are destined for the European Union market; And import VAT is payable when the processed products are delivered to the EU market.
 Any supply of goods and services in the area is subject to the normal VAT rules.

 How to get the right to import goods into Thailand?